EEDI – what is it?

 While not currently standard practice under the rating, it is possible to improve your rating by applying such technologies.
 For instance, tanker operator Odfjell retrofit 20 of their vessels with multiple technologies delivering over 20% fuel savings.
 These vessels have been upgraded from D to A+ in the GHG Emissions Rating.
-Carbon War Room has developed a series of case studies highlighting the work of industry leaders to implement these upgrades.
+Rocky Mountain Institute has developed a series of case studies highlighting the work of industry leaders to implement these upgrades.

 Use by Ports